sunilkhadka139/LLM_Powered_AI_Framework_For_Semantic_Energy_Data_Search/README.md

 Welcome to the  AI-Enhanced Data Infrastructure Energy Project!
 The project seeks to address pivotal decarbonization challenges within building and transportation sectors by creating advanced, semantically-enriched data infrastructures.
 We aim to overcome prevalent barriers such as data diversity and requisite expertise, hindering stakeholders from leveraging data for decarbonization objectives.
 The initiative involves the development of a specialized infrastructure, utilizing Large Language Models (LLMs), e.g., GPT-4, renowned for semantic data analysis, textual data mining, and human-machine interaction.
 This will empower systematic, interactive data usage, filling existing expertise gaps.
 Key milestones include real-time data preparation, developing LLMs-as-agent frameworks, initiating an interactive user interface, and conducting an interdisciplinary case study for Tucson.
 The project promises societal and educational impacts, aligning with UA Sustainability & Climate Action Plan and DOE’s Clean Energy Standard, while incorporating AI and data science into UA’s architectural and civil engineering curriculum.

-In this Github Repository, We have categorized the datas into two types:
+In this Github Repository, We have categorized the data into two types:
 1. Building Energy Data
 2. Transportaion Data